 Turn night into day, but not necessarily very far away

-- Thrunite TC20 - 1x26650, 1xXHP70.2.
+- Thrunite TC20 v2 - 1x26650, 1xXHP70.2.
 This is still small enough for a jacket pocket, but has a bigger battery than most EDC lights, and a spectacular 180 lm/W efficiency on medium.
-USB charging.
+USB-C charging.
 Ugly tint, even when neutral.
-3800 lumen max, and more efficient than most competitors in all modes. $90
+Over 4000 lumen max, and more efficient than most competitors in all modes. $90 typically, but often $70

 - Sofirn SP36 BLF edition - 3x18650, 4xLH351D, Anduril firmware, USB-C charging.
 Be careful, there's another version of this light with Cree XP-L2 emitters, which are ugly.
 Several options for color temperature exist, and batteries are usually bundled now, but not always.
-90+ CRI, 5500+ lumens, 350m FL1 throw.
-This replaces the BLF Q8 in the list due to the LEDs offered and USB-C charging, though the Q8 is easier to disassemble for those interested in modifications. $50 from Sofirn's site, more from Amazon.
+90+ CRI, 5500+ lumens, 350m FL1 throw. $42 from Sofirn's site without batteries, $52 with, more from Amazon.

 What's that over there?
 WAY over there?
 The hotspots of these lights tend to be too focused for comfortable use up close, though using a diffuser is an option.
 These tend to be most useful for search and rescue, boating, and the like.